Frequently Asked Questions

 Yes.
 While we often perform repairs in preparation for painting, we’re also happy to help with standalone carpentry projects as availability allows.

 Common signs include bubbling or peeling paint, musty odors, and soft or spongy wood.
-Our team is trained to spot subtle indicators and dig deeper if needed.
+The Phinney Ridge Painting team is trained to spot subtle indicators and dig deeper if needed.

 Yes, when appropriate.
 We select high-quality materials suited to the Pacific Northwest climate to ensure long-term performance and paint adhesion.